Intersections of sets, diophantine equations and Fourier analysis: Introduction

 .125in

-\item Given $A \subset {\Bbb R}^d$, $s_A$ shall denote the Hausdorff dimension of $A$ and $\mu_A$ shall denote a probability measure on $A$.
-When $A$ is assumed to be Ahlfors-David regular, $\mu_A$ shall denote the restriction of the $s$-dimensional Hausdorff measure to $A$.
+\item Given $A \subset {\Bbb R}^d$ non-empty, let $s_A$ be equal to the Hausdorff dimension of $A$ and $\mu_A$ shall denote a probability measure on $A$.
+When $A$ is assumed to be Ahlfors-David regular, $\mu_A$ shall denote the restriction of the $s_A$-dimensional Hausdorff measure to $A$.

 .125in